Robert L. Downing

 Robert L. Downing (1857–1944) was an American stage actor who specialized in Shakespeare characterizations.
-As a young actor he toured with Mary Anderson 1880-1884 and Joseph Jefferson 1884-86.
+As a young actor he toured with Mary Anderson 1880–1884 and Joseph Jefferson 1884–1886.
 He became a star in his own right in 1886 and afterward performed Shakespearean parts.
-He was born in Washington D.C. and after retiring from acting in 1908 he became a preacher.
+He was born in Washington, D.C., and after retiring from acting in 1908 he became a preacher.

+Downing was buried at Mount Olivet Cemetery in Frederick, Maryland.